thinkshout/mailchimp/README.txt

   * You need to have a MailChimp API Key.
   * You need to have at least one list created in MailChimp to use the mailchimp_lists module.
+  * If you use a drush make workflow, see the example drush makefile: makechimp.make.example.

   * The MailChimp PHP library must exist in your libraries directory.

-    For module version 7.x-3.7 and newer:
+    For module version 7.x-4.x:

       - Download Composer if you don't already have it installed: https://getcomposer.org/download/